stanford-rc/rse-services/_docs/services/software.md

  - Writing documentation for install, usage, and development of existing software
  - Generating new tutorials, notebooks, or similar content for teaching
  - Development of custom GitHub pages templates for software
- - Interactive portals for other use
+ - Interactive portals for other use using JavaScript, Vue.js, or similar

 We can take on the task to create your documentation, or develop a custom template for you.